whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <p><i>Note: The box for this battery comes sealed with stickers on the top opening only</i></p>

+<p><i>Subscribers received one of these colors: Berry + Rose, Mint + Lavender or Aqua + Navy</i></p>

 <p>I actually don't have a battery pack.
-I never found a need for it, but now that I have one in hand, I'm sure I'll be thinking to myself "why did I never use this before!" lol.
-Subscribers received either this Teal color, or a Pink or Mint Green one.</p>
+I never found a need for it, but now that I have one in hand, I'm sure I'll be thinking to myself "why did I never use this before!" lol.</p>

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015Battery2.jpg" border="0" style="border:none;max-width:100%;" alt="HISY Battery Pack" />